Canon 700D vs SX420

 |11.||Canon G7 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |13.||Canon 650D||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |16.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the 700D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon SX420 Manual.